Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons10.md

 - While testing is a vital part of NFT creation, deploying it in a real use case can bring more clarity to your understanding.
 Luckily, there are several ways to deploy your NFT.
 You could consider using Anvil, your own Anvil server, or a testnet.
 If you're not keen on waiting for the testnet or spending the gas, I'd recommend deploying it to Anvil.
 - The processes detailed below are optional, but feel free to follow along if you'd like.

+### Using a Makefile for Quick Deployment
+- Rather than typing out long scripts, we'll use a makefile here.
+The associated Git repo contains the makefile we're using, allowing you to simply copy and paste rather than rewriting everything.
+- In the makefile, we've captured most of the topics we've discussed so far, including our deploy script, which we'll use to deploy our basic NFT.